Boulogne-Billancourt: Administration

 With the city of Sèvres, Boulogne-Billancourt is part of the communauté d'agglomération Val de Seine.

 Transport

 Boulogne-Billancourt is served by two stations on Paris Métro Line 10: Boulogne–Jean Jaurès and Boulogne–Pont de Saint-Cloud.
 It is also served by three stations on Paris Métro Line 9: Marcel Sembat, Billancourt and Pont de Sèvres.

+When completed, Paris Métro Line 15 will serve the city via Pont de Sèvres.
+To coincide with the creation of a new station entrance across from the Seine Musicale, the city built a new footbridge linking the two.
+The new footbridge was inaugurated on 20 September 2025.

 Politics

 Boulogne-Billancourt is represented by two constituencies and therefore two Members of Parliament.